Instantaneous filling of the vacuum for the full Boltzmann equation in convex domains: The cutoff case: localized ``upheaval points''

-In this section we are going to prove a Maxwellian lower bound for a solution to the Boltzmann equation $\eqref{BE}$ in the case where the collision kernel satisfies a cutoff property.
-The strategy to tackle this result follows the main idea used in \cite{Mo2} and \cite{PW} which relies on finding an "upheaval point" (a first minoration uniform in time and space but localised in velocity) and spreading this bound, thanks to the spreading property of the $Q^+$ operator, in order to include for larger and larger velocities.
+In this section and the next three we are going to prove a Maxwellian lower bound for a solution to the Boltzmann equation $\eqref{BE}$ in the case where the collision kernel satisfies a cutoff property.
+The strategy to tackle this result follows the main idea used in \cite{Mo2} and \cite{PW} which relies on finding an ``upheaval point'' (a first minoration uniform in time and space but localised in velocity) and spreading this bound, thanks to the spreading property of the $Q^+$ operator, in order to include larger and larger velocities.

-We gather here two lemmas, proven in \cite{Mo2}, that we will use a lot in this section.
+We gather here two lemmas, proven in \cite{Mo2}, that we will frequently use in this section.
 We remind the reader that we are using Grad's splitting $\eqref{gradsplitting}$.
-Let us first give an $L^\infty$ bound on the loss term (Corollary $2.2$ in \cite{Mo2}). \begin{lemma} Let $g$ be a measurable function on $\R^N$.
-Then
+Let us first give an $L^\infty$ bound on the loss term (Corollary $2.2$ in \cite{Mo2}).